Goods of Desire: History

+After an extremely challenging 3 years of Covid restrictions, G.O.D. is once again banking on the resilience of Hong Kong by opening a brand new flagship store right in the heart of Central near Lan Kwai Fong at 6 D'Aguilar Street, Central.

 Concept

 Taking inspiration from both the condensed urban centres and rural environments of Asia, G.O.D. is influenced by the concept of the eastern lifestyle as an alternative to the western way of living.
 The idea of such a cultural contradiction is especially prevalent in a city like Hong Kong, a city that boasts a modernised way of life combined with traditional Chinese practices.
 Young wanted to build a brand based on traditional images of Hong Kong and believes that "the most successful brands tend to incorporate national identity.
 Not many Hong Kong brands actually feel very Hong Kong.
 I want to do something different: to give ourselves some pride and some respect.
 Some of our signature items have a quirky Hong Kong feel – they are unmistakable."

 Young also said in an interview with Hong Kong Trade Development Council that "I'm trying to push Hong Kong traditions, to make the ordinary and mundane into something extraordinary.
 When I hear people saying 'wow' about my products, it's great because it shows Hong Kong's flexibility."
 The intention is to provide 'something desirable' that the customers 'have not even imagined before'.